Finite Population Identification and Design-Based Sensitivity Analysis: Introduction

-In some applications, the bounds we just described, as in figure \ref{fig:GneezyDesignBased2}, may be deemed large for many values of $\alpha$.
-In this case, we can obtain tighter bounds by making further assumptions about unobserved potential outcomes.
-In many experiments researchers observe covariates for each unit.
+We also show how to obtain tighter bounds by making further assumptions about unobserved potential outcomes, which illustrates the flexibility of our approach.
+For example, in many experiments researchers observe covariates for each unit.
 It is often reasonable to expect that these covariates are predictive of potential outcomes.
 If researchers are willing to place a lower bound on this predictive power, as measured by the R-squared from the regression of potential outcomes onto covariates, then they can obtain tighter uncertainty intervals for ATE.
 We illustrate this analysis in figure \ref{fig:BloomDesignBased2} in section \ref{sec:Bloom}.

 Beyond this basic setup, we discuss a variety of extensions and complementary results throughout the paper, including (1) instrumental variables and noncompliance, (2) random sampling of units, in addition to randomization, (3) other restrictions on the unobserved potential outcomes, like having an a priori bounded variance, (4) identification of parameters besides the average treatment effect, and (5) using other measures of balance beyond means.